GMC Logo

 If you want to complain about your treatment or the standard of service you’ve received, you should first take this up with the organisation who provided treatment.
 If you’re not satisfied with the response of the organisation, you should follow national complaints procedures.

-If you think a doctor has behaved in a way that means they pose a risk to patient safety, you should raise your concern with us.
+If you think a doctor, physician associate or anaesthesia associate has behaved in a way that means they pose a risk to patient safety, you should raise your concern with us.

 These concerns could include: